 In the middle of the winter, the produce seller placed fresh apples on the branches of bare trees all over the city.
 On those apples were stickers that said, “Fresh all winter.”
 Who wouldn’t want fresh apples all winter long?
 Yet unless people knew they were available, they might not travel to the market to buy them.

 Thanks to the market’s clever way to promote its business, people all over the city came out to the market to buy fresh apples during what is normally a slow time of the year for produce markets.
+Consider the possibilities when combining this idea with a Valentine’s Day promotion!

 Another creative use of stickers to market a product occurred halfway around the world from Calgary: in the Netherlands.
 Marketing site GuerrillaCheeseMarketing.com reports how the Novo Cortex ad agency overcame marketing challenges to promote their client’s business, an online insurance firm.